itaditya/trick-or-treat-game/README.md

 ## How to use

 1. Click on the board.
+(Required for kicking in React Synthetic Keyboard Events)
 1. Use arrow keys to move the player (red) and collect the green sprites.

 ## App Logic